47 Oxford Street,

 The frontage of the theatre was symmetrically arranged with a central main entrance protected by a projecting canopy.
 This was flanked by two retail shops premises.
 There was an imposing two story crush hall, the terrazzo flooring being a large star pattern with the town’s coat of arms at each of the three entrance doors.
 Above each entrance door was a magnificent arched window in stained glass with Art Deco geometric designs commissioned from the studio of Thomas William Camm of Smethwick.
 The crush hall also contained a pay kiosk, advance booking office, sweet shop and telephone kiosk.

 The theatre accommodated 1,290 patrons with 500 in the balcony.
 The balcony staircase landed patrons at a level half way up the balcony rake.
 The auditorium was fan shaped on plan and the seats in the balcony all had hat holders underneath.
 The directors described the treatment of the building to be ‘Modern’ with a touch of ‘the Spanish Renaissance’ in the auditorium.
 The whole scheme was the work of chartered architects Webb & Gray whose work had been exhibited at the Royal Academy.
 The fibrous plasterwork decorations were the work of J. Mallin & Co of West Bromwich.

 The Central Theatre was taken over by Associated British Cinemas(ABC) in November 1935 and was re-named ABC on 27th January 1964.
-It was closed on 19th February 1972 for sub-division into a a smaller 484 seat cinema in the former balcony which opened on 1st June 1972, and an Alpha Bingo Club in the former stalls area.
+It was closed on 19th February 1972 for sub-division into a a smaller 484 seat cinema in the former balcony which opened on 1st June 1972, and a Star Bingo Club in the former stalls area.
 It was closed on 1st May 1982 and was demolished in 1983.
 A retail unit on the right side of the former cinema still stands in 2017, occupied by Mann’s Superstore.

 Just login to your account and subscribe to this theater.